percona/pmm/doc/source/using.rst

 On the Home screen, select a dashboard from the list of available Percona Dashboards.
-For example, the following image shows the **MySQL Overview** dashboard:
+For example, the following image shows the |mysql-overview| dashboard:

 .. image:: .res/graphics/png/metrics-monitor.png